zdharma-continuum/history-search-multi-word/README.md

 Binds `Ctrl-R` to a widget that searches for multiple keywords in `AND` fashion.
 In other words, you can enter multiple words, and history entries that match all of them will be found.
+The entries are syntax highlighted.

 Video – view on [asciinema](https://asciinema.org/a/88954).
 You can resize the video by pressing `Ctrl-+` or `Cmd-+`.